Haven't got a pet a home? Cosy up with a cuppa and a furry friend at these top dog and cat cafes in Singapore.

 6. The Cat Cafe

 While the day away with your newfound furry friends over drinks (coffee or tea for the grown-ups and juices for kids).
 The Cat Cafe has free wifi, so you can spend all your time Instagramming these gorgeous cats.
 Entry is $18 and will allow you to spend two hours of your time getting acquainted with the kitties.
 Need more time to mingle?
 Every 30 minutes thereafter costs $4.50.
-The cafe’s bright and spacious setting is great for the 15-20 cats to roam.
+The cafe’s bright and spacious setting allows 15-20 cats to roam.
 Children aged six and above are allowed here.

 The Cat Cafe, 241B Victoria Street, Singapore 188030 and 392 Upper Bukit Timah Road, Singapore 678046